Medicare Plans In Ohio

 Multiple Medicare Plans In Ohio

 In the state of Ohio, there are more than 1.9 million people currently accepting Medicare benefits.
-38% of those enrollees (more than 750,000 Ohio residents) are receiving their medical benefits through a Medicare Advantage Plan, also known as Medicare Part C. And additional 18% (355,533 people) are supplementing their Medicare benefits through a Medicare Supplemental policy (a.k.a.
+38% of those enrollees (more than 750,000 Ohio residents) are receiving their medical benefits through Medicare Plans In Ohio, also known as Medicare Part C. And additional 18% (355,533 people) are supplementing their Medicare benefits through a Medicare Supplemental policy (a.k.a.
 “Medigap”).
 The other 44% of the Ohio elderly population are either covering their medical expenses through an employer-sponsored group/retiree plan, an alternative individual health care plan, or relying on Medicare Parts A and B alone to cover all of their healthcare expenses.

-Ohio seniors who are currently receiving Medicare benefits can (and should) be looking for an affordable supplement – but the first step is to make sure you’re enrolled in the federal Medicare program.
+Ohio seniors who are currently receiving Medicare benefits can (and should) be looking for affordable Medicare Plans In Ohio – but the first step is to make sure you’re enrolled in the federal Medicare program.
 Without enrollment, you can’t supplement your benefits.

 Who Do So Many People Choose to Purchase Additional Coverage Beyond Traditional Medicare?